 - 9.20 In addition, the toolkit looks at the embodied carbon in materials used in each development. - 9.21 People considering new development proposals in the parish are encouraged to use the toolkit.
 The toolkit also provides guidance and advice to homeowners looking to retrofit or extend their existing property.
-It includes information on how they can implement energy efficiency measures and begin the process of decarbonising their homes in a more affordable, phased approach.

-- 9.22 The toolkit includes a set of energy targets and key performance indicators for both new residential and retrofit schemes.
-Unless otherwise updated by more recent government guidance or other Net Zero Carbon Toolkit. - 9.23 The information required as part of a sustainability statement will be proportionate to the size of a proposed development. - 9.24 The Sustainability Statement should include the following to get a full picture of the sustainability credentials of the development, which in turn will help demonstrate whether the development proposal is meeting the design expectations of the policy: - i.
+It includes information on how they can implement energy efficiency measures and begin the process of decarbonising their homes in a more affordable, phased approach. - 9.22 The toolkit includes a set of energy targets and key performance indicators for both new residential and retrofit schemes.
+Unless otherwise updated by more recent government guidance or other Net Zero Carbon Toolkit. - 9.23 The information required as part of a sustainability statement will be proportionate to the size of a proposed development.
+Policy SBNP18 advises about the Plan's expectations for the details to be submitted with planning applications.
+Where a robust Sustainability Statement is not provided or demonstrates that reasonable opportunities to achieve the expectations set out in this policy have not been taken, the proposal concerned will not be supported. - 9.24 The Sustainability Statement should include the following to get a full picture of the sustainability credentials of the development, which in turn will help demonstrate whether the development proposal is meeting the design expectations of the policy: - i.
 How the energy hierarchy, explained in the policy has been applied in the approach to minimising the overall energy demand of a proposed building - ii.
-The calculated space heating demand expressed through kWh/m/yr - iii.
-The calculated energy use intensity expressed through kWh/m/yr - iv.
-Where renewables are being installed, the electricity generation intensity in terms of 120 kWh/m2fp/year - v.
-In the case of residential development not achieving the operational targets set out above, an explanation as to the reasons for this - 9.25 For major development proposals, the sustainability statement should also include information on the embodied carbon emissions of the proposed development.
+The calculated space heating demand expressed through kWh/m2/yr - iii.
+The calculated energy use intensity expressed through kWh/m2/yr - iv.
+Where renewables are being installed, the electricity generation intensity in terms of 120 kWh/m2fp/year

+- v.
+In the case of residential development not achieving the operational targets set out above, an explanation as to the reasons for this. - 9.25 For major development proposals, the sustainability statement should also include information on the embodied carbon emissions of the proposed development.
 This means the carbon emissions associated with the extraction and processing of materials, energy use in the factories and transport as well as the construction of the building and repair, replacement and maintenance.

-Policy SBNP19 Renewable Energy Intent
+Policy SBNP19 Renewable Energy